-This handbook applies to students starting the Faculty of Theology and Religion's Postgraduate Taught courses in Michaelmas term 2018.
+This handbook applies to students starting the Faculty of Theology and Religion's Postgraduate Taught courses in Michaelmas Term 2022.
 The information in this handbook may be different for students starting in other years.

-Examinations at Oxford are governed by Examination Regulations, which are published annually in early October 2018.
+Examinations at Oxford are governed by Examination Regulations, which are published annually in early October.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns please contact the Graduate Studies Administrator graduate.enquiries@theology.ox.ac.uk.
+If you have any concerns please contact the Graduate Studies and Exainations Administrator: graduate.enquiries@theology.ox.ac.uk.

-A copy of each of the Faculty's handbooks, course pamphlets and forms can be found on the Faculty's WebLearn site.
+A copy of each of the Faculty's handbooks, course pamphlets and forms can be found via the Canvas site for your course.
 Other key sources of information are the Faculty website and the University's Oxford Students website.
 Please be aware that the colleges have their own handbooks, which are available on college websites.